‘Not a fair fight’: In Kansas, GOP frustrated as money rolls in for Democrat and Senate race tightens

 Eric Pahls, Marshall’s spokesman, did not return telephone calls or emails for comment.

 Bollier has been critical in the debates and on the stump of Marshall’s support of Trump’s handling of the coronavirus pandemic.
-Marshall gave the president an “A+” for his response to the crisis and at one point announced that he had put his family on hydroxychloroquine, an anti-malarial drug Trump falsely claimed could benefit those sickened by the virus.s
+Marshall gave the president an “A+” for his response to the crisis and at one point announced that he had put his family on hydroxychloroquine, an anti-malarial drug Trump claimed could benefit those sickened by the virus despite a lack of clear evidence.

 “Leaders need to lead, particularly physicians,” Bollier said.
 “Kansas is exploding right now with COVID cases.
 We’re hot red.
 We need to take this seriously.”

-Lately, Bollier has ventured out to socially distanced “lawn chair chats” with constituents in parks across Kansas.
-At one recent event in Topeka, she seemed giddy when she described polls the campaign has claimed are turning her way.
+Lately, Bollier has ventured out to “lawn chair chats” with constituents social distancing in parks across Kansas.
+At one recent event in Topeka, she seemed giddy when she described polls the campaign has said are turning her way.

 “How is this race going?” she said.
-“Oh my gosh, I’m so excited . . . momentum is on our side.”
+“Oh my gosh, I’m so excited. . . .
+Momentum is on our side.”

 Connie Carson, 77, a retired elementary school teacher who came to hear Bollier speak, said she would be voting for her.